If you want to become an Ofsted registered childminder, and you live in Surrey, then Surrey Family Services can help.

 What training will I need?

-Although you don't need to have any formal qualifications to become a registered childminder, you must have completed training which helps you understand and implement the Early Years Foundation Stage before you can register with Ofsted.
+Although you don't need to have any formal qualifications to become a registered childminder, you must have completed training which helps you understand and implement the Early Years Foundation Stage (EYFS) before you can register with Ofsted.
 You also need to have a current (less than three years old) 12 hour paediatric first aid certificate.

 You will have to organise and pay for your own Paediatric first aid course.
 Ofsted will accept current first aid certificates for relevant recognised first aid training.
 You will need to update your first aid training every three years.

 In Surrey, our approved registration course is the Childminding Introduction Programme (ChIP).
 Pre-registration training provided through Pacey is also approved.

 How do I book onto the Childminding Introduction Programme (ChIP)?

 You can book directly onto our Childminding Introduction Programme (ChIP).
 You will need to pay a non-refundable booking fee so have your credit/debit card ready.
 Further programme dates will be available from Autumn 2017.